TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 Declaring each cell gets tedious really fast, and it's also difficult to loop through the cells when we want to update the model.

-Javascript has a concept of an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+JavaScript has a concept of an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 This is a one dimensional construct, like a list of values.
 We could use an array to model each row in the grid.
 Each element of the array would be a boolean value, `true` if the cell is alive, and `false` if it is dead.

-So, this row could be represented in a Javascript array as:
+So, this row could be represented in a JavaScript array as:

 ![a row of cells](grid-row.png)